guenthertom/stata-crashcourse/_sources/units/unit04_loading_data/README.md

 ## 🧪 Exercises

+When you've completed the video, try to solve the following exercises.
+For your solutions, you may use the provided prompt or, even better, solve the tasks directly in Stata.

 <h5>Exercise 1 – Opening and exploring data</h5>

 Inspect the following Stata code which uses the built-in *auto.dta*: